 - What are the chemistry requirements?

 We have found that being successful in the Winemaking Certificate Program is strongly correlated with having a sufficiently solid science background, so we require satisfactory completion of one semester of college-level chemistry for admission.
 For those students without this background, we offer an online course, Basic Chemistry for Winemakers, which fulfills the requirement.
 If you choose to fulfill the requirement elsewhere, the best option is usually a local community college course for health sciences majors where the chemistry is focused more on biological systems.
 Feel free to contact us for more information about your specific situation.

 - How long does it take to complete the Program?

-The Winemaking Certificate Program consists of five quarter-long courses.
-Because there is a waiting list for Wine Production (after completion of Introduction to Wine and Winemaking) and not all courses are offered every quarter, it is not possible to complete the program in five consecutive quarters.
+The Winemaking Certificate Program consists of five quarter-long courses that can be completed in as few as four consecutive quarters.
 In addition, many students do not want to take more than one or two courses per year.
-However, students that are motivated and able to take courses throughout the year can usually complete the program in eighteen months to two years’ time.
+However, students that are motivated and able to take courses throughout the year can usually complete the program in 12 to 18 months.
 Our staff will work with your individual situation to complete the certificate in a reasonable and efficient manner.